Protecting Your Hearing

 - How can I tell if I’ve been exposed to loud sounds?

 Generally, after a loud exposure to sound you may feel as if your hearing is dulled, your ears may seem full and/or you may get tinnitus.

 - How can I protect myself from noise?

 The best protection is to avoid exposure to any loud sounds.
-If that is not an option, wear some form of hearing protection such as earplugs or muffs.
+If that is not an option, wear some form of hearing protection such as earplugs or earmuffs.
 Under the law, any person exposed to noise over a certain level on the job must have hearing protection available on site.
-Companies which follow these laws have noise programs that monitor the noise as well as the employees hearing on a regular basis.
+Companies which follow these laws have noise programs that monitor the noise and conduct annual hearing tests on all employees who are routinely exposed to noise.